- Set and manage a schedule

 Permission error when trying to Add Sessions

-If employer is not able to add sessions and getting permission error when they click Add Sessions, they are likely set to the role of Representative.
-Their role in Handshake will need to be updated in order for them to proceed.
+If an employer is not able to add sessions and getting permission error when they click Add Sessions, they are likely not assigned the Recruiter, Representative, Owner, or Admin role in Handshake.
+Their role will need to be updated in order for them to proceed.